Airport West: Commerce

-Westfield Airport West is a shopping centre that was built in the northern corner of the suburb.
+Westfield Airport West is a shopping center that was built in the northern corner of the suburb.
 Opening in 1976 and undergoing redevelopments in 1982 and 1999, it includes Target, Kmart, Coles, Woolworths, Aldi and a Village Cinemas complex.
 Other shopping areas in the suburb are also located on McNamara Avenue.
-The suburb contains much light industrial, manufacturing, and freight businesses due to its proximity to Essendon Airport, Melbourne Airport and to the recently built DFO.
-Silver Circus, one of Australian's most popular circus is based in the area for over 40 years, though it often tours around Victoria.
+The suburb contains much light industrial, manufacturing, and freight businesses due to its proximity to Essendon Airport, Melbourne Airport and Essendon DFO.

+Skyways Hotel was not the first hotel on this site.
+In the 1850s the Traveler's Rest Inn was established here on the road to Bulla.
+In 1962 The International Hotel opened boasting one of the longest public bars in Australia at 120 feet.
+Sometime in the 90s it became Skyways.
+In 2014 it featured as the key location of the movie 'Mule' starring Angus Sampson and Hugo Weaving.

 Educational facilities

 Airport West has one government primary school (Niddrie PS), a Catholic primary school (St. Christopher's PS) and a secondary school (Niddrie Campus, Essendon Keilor College).
 There is also the Bravissimi Italian Language School.

 Sport

 Airport West Football Club, an Australian Rules football team, competes in the Essendon District Football League.

 North West Wolves play rugby league in NRL Victoria.